-The NHS Wales National Optimal Pathways (NOPs) have been developed as part of the Suspected Cancer Pathway (SCP) programme of work.
-They aim to establish consistent generic and site-specific pathways that describe all routes of entry, from the point of suspicion (PoS) of cancer.
-They describe good practice diagnostic and treatment pathways, the diagnostic pathway, including staging, should be performed within 28 days from PoS; and definitive treatment commenced within 21 days from date of Decision to Treat (DTT).
+The NHS Wales National Optimal Pathways (NOPs) have been developed as part of the Single Cancer Pathway (SCP) programme of work.
+They aim to establish consistent generic and site-specific pathways that describe all routes of entry onto the pathway from the point of suspicion (PoS) of cancer.
+They describe good practice diagnostic and treatment pathways.
+The diagnostic pathway, including staging, should be performed within 28 days from PoS; and definitive treatment commenced within 21 days from date of Decision to Treat (DTT).
 The pathways also describe where patients should receive consistent information and support, tailored to meet their needs.